The Deligne-Simpson problem for connections on $\mathbb{G}_m$ with a maximally ramified singularity: Toral and maximally ramified connections

-A generalized version of this theorem is proved in \cite{KS3} for $\G$-connections, where $\G$ is a reductive group with connected Dynkin diagram.
-In this more general setting, $n$ is replaced by the Coxeter number $h$, $\cC$ is an appropriate fixed Coxeter torus in $\G(\laur)$, and $\fc$ is formally isomorphic to $d+\ftype$, where $\ftype$ is a $\cC$-formal type of slope $r/h$.
-Below, we provide a concise proof for the specific case that $\G=\GL_n$, which is simpler than the proof for the general case.
+However, the theory of toral connections allows one to prove a generalized version of this theorem for $\G$-connections, where $\G$ is a reductive group with connected Dynkin diagram~\cite{KS3}.
+Here, $n$ is replaced by the Coxeter number $h$, $\cC$ is an appropriate fixed Coxeter torus in $\G(\laur)$, and $\fc$ is formally isomorphic to $d+\ftype$, where $\ftype$ is a $\cC$-formal type of slope $r/h$.
+Below, we provide a concise stratum-theoretic proof for the specific case $\G=\GL_n$, which is simpler than the general proof.

 \begin{proof} By Theorem~\ref{T:slope}, $\fc$ contains a fundamental stratum $(\Para,r,\beta')$ with respect to some trivialization.
 Since $\slope(\fc)=r/e_{\Para}$, it follows that $e_{\Para}=n$ and $\Para$ is an Iwahori subgroup.
 By equivariance of stratum containment and the fact that Iwahori subgroups are all conjugate, we may modify the trivialization so that $\fc$ contains the fundamental stratum $(\Iwa,r,\beta)$.
 The functional $\beta$ is represented by $\beta^\flat\dzz$, where $\beta^\flat\in\iwa(-r)$ is non-nilpotent.